Juviro/mythic-commander/clash/next.md

 * flip coin, roll dice
   * chat commands? /coin, /dice 3d6

+* Lobby
   * Allow selecting non-active decks as well
   * display link in lobby to create a deck
+  * when going back to gamebrowser, the url changes, making it impossible to use browser forward button to get back to game

 * defeated player / ff
   * remove all cards from all other players' zones